deadlydog/Sample.Serilog/ReadMe.md

 Then add NuGet packages for whatever sinks you want to use:

+- [Serilog.Sinks.Async](https://github.com/serilog/serilog-sinks-async) (use to log to other sinks asynchronously to improve performance)
 - [Serilog.Sinks.Console](https://github.com/serilog/serilog-sinks-console) (to write to the console)
 - [Serilog.Sinks.File](https://github.com/serilog/serilog-sinks-file) (to write to a file (supports rolling files))